 The Town of Halton Hills' corporate information technology infrastructure allows employees access to an extensive computer network and productivity tools through microcomputers.
-While electronic email is a very fast and efficient means of communication, it requires a certain amount of caution and restriction in its use.
+While electronic communication is very fast and efficient, it requires a certain amount of caution and restriction in its use.
 The Internet can also be a valuable tool to support the business endeavours of the Corporation, but again there may be risks involved that require caution on the employee's part.